Advancing Metallic Surface Defect Detection via Anomaly-Guided Pretraining on a Large Industrial Dataset: Introduction

 \section{Introduction}

-Metallic surface defect detection plays a crucial role in ensuring the quality, performance, and safety of industrial products~\cite{lv2020deep}.
-One undetected defect can cause substantial economic losses for manufacturers.
-Human inspection techniques have been widely used previously; however, they are time-consuming and prone to errors, making them unsuitable for high-volume industrial environments.
-To overcome these limitations, deep learning-based approaches have recently shown great promise in automating defect detection~\cite{ameri2024systematic}.
-But their effectiveness is significantly hampered by the scarcity and high variability of defect samples.
-For instance, in steel pipe production, less than 0.1\% of over 100,000 daily images contain defects, primarily due to the high qualification rate of the manufactured products.
-Gathering sufficient training data is a labor-intensive, costly process involving field technicians for screening and annotation, usually taking 1-2 months.
-Even so, the resulting datasets often suffer from severe class imbalance.
-This lack of diverse and balanced labeled data hinders the ability of deep learning models to learn robust defect representations and generalize effectively~\cite{saberironaghi2023defect}.
+Metallic surface defect detection is critical for industrial quality control~\cite{lv2020deep}, as even a single missed defect may lead to substantial economic losses.
+While manual inspection has been widely adopted, it is time-consuming and error-prone, motivating the use of deep learning-based methods for automated defect detection~\cite{liu2025global}.
+However, their effectiveness is severely constrained by the scarcity and high variability of defect samples in real-world industrial scenarios.
+For example, in steel pipe production, defects account for less than 0.1\% of daily images, making data collection costly and exhibiting an inherently severe class imbalance.
+Such data limitations hinder the learning of robust defect representations and impair generalization performance~\cite{ZHANG2021107571}.